Akeelsalim/esp32-dev-kit/README.md

 # 🛠️ ESP32 DevKit Clone – KiCad Project

 This project is a custom PCB design of the **ESP32 DevKit**, created using  latest version of **KiCad 9.0.3**.
-The design is based on the official **ESP32-DevKitC-v4** reference schematic from Espressif, with modifications to suit custom layout preferences and component placement.
+The design is based on the official **ESP32-DevKitC-v4** reference schematic from Espressif, with modifications to suit custom layout preferences and component placement.Gerber files are attached.

 ---